bitbeans/graylog3-content-pack-nginx-docker/README.md

     * nginx HTTP 404s - All requests that were answered with a HTTP 404 by nginx
     * nginx HTTP 4XXs - All requests that were answered with a HTTP code in the 400 range by nginx
     * nginx HTTP 5XXs - All requests that were answered with a HTTP code in the 500 range by nginx
-  * 1 Lookup table for the Geolocation
+  * 1 Lookup table for the GeoIP Location
-    * 1 Data Adapter - configured to use MaxMind city database(see notes below).
+    * 1 Data Adapter - configured to use MaxMind GeoIP city database(see notes below).
-    * 1 Lookup Cache - To provide in-memory caching for the MaxMind lookups
+    * 1 Lookup Cache - To provide in-memory caching for the MaxMind GeoIP lookups
   * 1 Grok pattern not included in the default pack
     * IPORHOSTORUNDERSCORE
   * 1 Dashboard
     * Displays counts and graph of requests and response codes in the last hour and 24 hours.
-    * Maps the requests based on Geolocation data from MaxMind.
+    * Maps the requests based on GeoIP data from MaxMind.

+## GeoIP support

+For the GeoIP support, you will need to download the MaxMind GeoIP City Database and make it availble to Graylog.
+The Data Adapter included with the Content Pack sets the path to /usr/local/etc/graylog/GeoLite2-City.mmdb .
+You can either create and download it there or update the 'Database file path' in for the Data Adapter to the correct path.
+You can find the download for them here: https://dev.maxmind.com/geoip/geoip2/geolite2/ .
+It will be the 'GeoLite2 City' MaxMind DB binary file.
+You will need to extract it and put the .mmdb file into place on the Graylog server.

 ## Usage
 ### Configuring nginx